arrowtype/varfont-prep/README.md

 6. Use [FontMake](https://github.com/googlefonts/fontmake) to generate a variable font: `fontmake -o variable -m [[ PATH/DESIGNSPACE_FILE.designspace ]]`

+## Tips

+You can make non-exporting glyphs by adding a `.` in front of their names.
+For instance, I have made the glyph `.arrowhead`, which I use in lots of arrow glyphs, but do not want to export into final fonts.
+So, Var Font Prep finds and decomposes these components, then deletes the `.arrowhead` glyph.

 ### Troubleshooting

 Likely, FontMake will report that there are incompatible glyphs, witha warning like `cu2qu.errors.IncompatibleFontsError: fonts contains incompatible glyphs: 'a.italic', 'd.italic', 'f.italic', 'g', 'g.italic', 'h.italic', 'i.italic', 'n.italic', 'q', 'r', 'u.italic', 'y', 'z.italic'`.
 This is useful information!
 Copy the glyph list output from this error.